This post may contain affiliate links. You can view our affiliate disclosure here.

 How It Works

-If you want a true beast of a simulator with state-of-the-art hardware and the most immersive experience possible, look no further than the Curve simulator by aboutGOLF.
+If that type of simulator interests you, look no further than the Curve simulator by aboutGOLF.

-As you would expect, the price of the aG Curve is steep at well over $60,000.
+Unsurprisingly, the price of the aG Curve is steep — well over $60,000.
 But if you have the budget or financing to accommodate it, you’ll be able to reap serious rewards from it, not to mention impress the heck out of your friends.

 How It Works

-aG Curve simulators can be custom-made for any space.
+An aG Curve simulator can be custom-made for any space.
 It supports 4K HD projection, with custom lighting (automatic & dimmable), a high-performance computer, turf, and tee box.